-Two of the better known of the soda lakes of the Great Rift Valley in Kenya, Lake Nakuru and Lake Naivasha are within easy reach of the capital, Nairobi.
-Each offer a distinctive safari experience and are often included in a Kenyan safari.
+Two of the better-known lakes in the Great Rift Valley in Kenya, Lake Nakuru and Lake Naivasha are within easy reach of the capital, Nairobi.
+Each offers a distinctive safari experience and are often included in a Kenyan safari.

-- ∞Part of Great Rift Valley's soda lake system
+- Part of the Great Rift Valley lake system

-- ∞Lake Nakuru best known for its incredible numbers of flamingo and other water birds
+- Lake Nakuru is a soda lake, best known for its incredible numbers of flamingo and other water birds

-Considered to be the great soda lakes of the Great Rift Valley, Lake Nakuru is situated some 160 km north-west of Nairobi and Lake Naivasha, only 102 km from the capital.
+Great lakes of the Great Rift Valley, Lake Nakuru is situated some 160 km northwest of Nairobi and Lake Naivasha is only 102 km from the capital.
 Both offer a totally different safari experience and are easy to include on your itinerary.

-Wildlife is plentiful here and some of the more notable species include the endemic Rothschild's giraffe, large numbers of buffalo, waterbuck, reedbuck and other antelope; even small numbers of lion and leopard.
-Apart from the flamingos, bird lovers should be able to spot large numbers of white pelican and a myriad other woodland and water birds.
+Wildlife is plentiful and some of the more notable species include the endemic Rothschild's giraffe, large numbers of buffalo, waterbuck, reedbuck and other antelope and small numbers of lion and leopard.
+Apart from the flamingos, bird lovers should be able to spot large numbers of white pelicans and a myriad of other woodland and water birds.

-This is an ancient freshwater lake in the Great Rift Valley and is set at its highest point – 1,890 m (6,200 ft) above sea level.
-The outlet for this lake, called Njorwa Gorge, forms the entrance to the Hell's Gate National Park which has spectacular examples of rock formations and an abundance of flora and fauna; including some extremely rare breeding pairs of Lammergeyers, also known as bearded vultures.
+Lake Naivasha is an ancient freshwater lake in the Great Rift Valley and is set at its highest point, 1,890 m (6,200 ft) above sea level.
+The outlet for this lake, Njorwa Gorge, forms the entrance to Hell's Gate National Park which has spectacular examples of rock formations and an abundance of flora and fauna, including some extremely rare breeding pairs of Lammergeyers, also known as bearded vultures.